yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 	uselesscache =
 	for i in range(1000):
 		uselesscache +=
-	# Assigning the wrapper object to a name in Python saves on Python attribute time.
+	# Assigning the wrapper object to a name in Python saves on Python attribute access time.
 But it doesn't actually shorten its Kotlin/JVM path, so the same number of steps still have to be taken when the Kotlin/JVM side processes the packet sent by Python.

 def fast():
 	apiHelpers.registeredInstances["usefulcache"] =